 Another advantage of working with medical doctors for MDR compliance is that doctors are professionally trained to perform objective assessments of clinical information, resisting sources of bias.
 This professional objectivity is of huge value in meeting MDR requirements for performing Clinical Evaluation of medical devices.
 Engaging a suitably-trained medical doctor from outside your organisation demonstrates a commitment to regulatory objectivity that will be favourably viewed by Notified Bodies and other regulators.

 Doctors are also of value when trying to address any gaps in a medical device’s clinical evidence portfolio.
 An expertly-performed Systematic Literature Review helps ensure that no relevant data is overlooked, and can also help to minimise expenditure on clinical investigations to generate new clinical data.

 In summary, doctors have much to offer in helping medical device companies meet MDR requirements.
-Whether you are looking to perform an MDR Gap Analysis, design PMCF studies, implement PMS systems, interpret vigilance data, undertake risk management activities or perform Clinical Evaluation, engaging a medical doctor can be hugely advantageous.

-So how can you find medical doctors who are trained in MDR compliance?
-At Mantra Systems we have a dedicated team of expertly-trained doctors who are specialists in producing and maintaining MDR strategies.
-Please see our Medical Device Regulatory Consulting Services or contact us to see how best we can work together.

-LATER | Another advantage of working with medical doctors for MDR compliance is that doctors are professionally trained to perform objective assessments of clinical information, resisting sources of bias.
-This professional objectivity is of huge value in meeting MDR requirements for performing Clinical Evaluation of medical devices.
-Engaging a suitably-trained medical doctor from outside your organisation demonstrates a commitment to regulatory objectivity that will be favourably viewed by Notified Bodies and other regulators.

-Doctors are also of value when trying to address any gaps in a medical device’s clinical evidence portfolio.
-An expertly-performed Systematic Literature Review helps ensure that no relevant data is overlooked, and can also help to minimise expenditure on clinical investigations to generate new clinical data.

-In summary, doctors have much to offer in helping medical device companies meet MDR requirements.
-Whether you are looking to perform an MDR Gap Analysis, design PMCF studies, implement PMS systems, interpret vigilance data, undertake risk management activities or perform Clinical Evaluation, engaging a medical doctor can be hugely advantageous.
+Whether you are looking to design PMCF studies or perform Clinical Evaluation, engaging a medical doctor can be hugely advantageous.

 So how can you find medical doctors who are trained in MDR compliance?
 At Mantra Systems we have a dedicated team of expertly-trained doctors who are specialists in producing and maintaining MDR strategies.
 Please see our Medical Device Regulatory Consulting Services or contact us to see how best we can work together.